HMAS Jervis Bay (AKR 45): RAN

 After an increase in instability in nations near Australia, the Australian Defence Force sought to upgrade a second brigade-size group to activation on short notice.
-Delays in refitting the two Kanimbla class vessels acquired from the United States Navy several years earlier meant that the RAN's sealift capability had to be supplemented in order to support two brigades.
-The RAN sought a large, high-speed catamaran from either Incat or Australian Ships (later named Austal): both companies had vessels available, but only Incat was able to provide a ship before June 1999.
+Delays in refitting the two Kanimbla class vessels acquired from the United States Navy several years earlier meant that the Royal Australian Navy's sealift capability had to be supplemented in order to support two brigades.
+The RAN sought a large, high-speed catamaran from either Incat or Austal: both companies had vessels available, but only Incat was able to provide a ship before June 1999.
 A two-year bareboat charter was signed for Incat 045 in May 1999, and the vessel was commissioned into the RAN as HMAS Jervis Bay on 10 June 1999.

-For military service, the catamaran was modified with enlarged fuel tanks to extend her range to 1000 nmi and additional air conditioning units to improve equipment operational reliability in tropical climates.
+For military service, the catamaran was modified with enlarged fuel tanks to extend her range to 1000 nmi and additional air-conditioning units to improve equipment operational reliability in tropical climates.
 Sections of the vehicle deck were reinforced to support up to nine tons of weight per axle, allowing the vessel to transport most Australian Army vehicles.
 The catamaran's vehicle ramp was modified so it could be self-deployed, instead of requiring dock facilities.
 After modification, Jervis Bay could transport 500 troops, plus their equipment, supplies, and vehicles.
 In order to maintain a high operational tempo without personnel fatigue or burnout, two ships' companies of 20 (including five Army personnel responsible for the embarcation, storage, and disembarcation of Army personnel and equipment) were established; a practice later used by the RAN on patrol boats and survey ships.
 Because Jervis Bay was designed for short-haul voyages, crew and passenger facilities were limited: little potable water was carried, cooking facilities were minimal, and there were no sleeping facilities for the crew.
 Later modifications included the installation of additional water tanks, and the fitting of 20 bunks.